 For the first four years, Olivier concentrated on making still wines and the base wines for the Champagnes that were to come.
 These included wines from some of the ‘forgotten’ Champagne grape varieties including Pinot Blanc, Pinot Gris, Arbane and Petit Meslier, as well as the traditional Chardonnay, Pinot Noir and Pinot Meunier.
 In addition, he vinifies each grape variety individually from different terroirs that include ‘En Barmont’ and ‘En Valingrain’.

 He produces four Champagnes, all with low dosages, never above 2g/l.
 The quality of the fruit in the base wines shines through to the Champagnes, resulting in rich, complex flavours with a fine balance and the personality of an individually crafted wine.

 Alain Besson is a third generation wine maker in Chablis and his family winery produces fine examples of Chablis.
-Alain's daughter, Camille, is now making the wine.The average age of Alain's vines is 40 years and he cultivates his wines with great care.
+Alain's daughter, Camille, is now workingi in the winery and is taking responsibilty as winemaker.The average age of Alain's vines is 40 years and he cultivates his wines with great care.

 His winemaking methods are traditional and but his winery is very modern with many large stainless steel tanks.

 The 2012 Chablis is an outstanding wine - the freshness and acidity together with ripe fruit and great intensity make it a most enjoyable wine to drink.
 This is the fourth vintage of his wines that we have imported and we continue to be impressed with them.